ironmuss/harvest_api/README.md

-# A basic Harvest API
+# A basic Harvest API using Python
 This is a basic python API script, pluggin into Harvest.
 This loads time entries and estimates into individual excel files.

 In order for the script to work you will need to: